-Note that you can switch off the auto-scaling feature (Always fit to data) and center the scale so that no change is white, with positive deviations = red and negative = blue by clicking on Center on 0.
+Note that you can switch off the auto-scaling feature (Always fit to data) and center the scale so that no change is white, with positive deviations = red and negative = blue by clicking on Center on 0 (an often used convention in climate field plotting).

-1.6b You can also plot ocean current fields which is sort-of fun and maybe even informative(!):
+1.3b You can also plot ocean current fields which is sort-of fun and maybe even informative(!):

-1. Open 2D netCDF file.
-The three components of ocean velocity are represented by the variables: ocean velocity - u (Eastwards), ocean velocity - v (Northwards), and ocean velocity - w (upwards).
+1. In the 3D netCDF file, the three components of ocean velocity are represented by the variables: ocean velocity - u (Eastwards), ocean velocity - v (Northwards), and ocean velocity - w (upwards).
 2. Open up velocity - u.
 Chose 'lon-lat'.